Horizon (video game series)

-Horizon is a series of action role-playing games developed by Guerrilla Games and published by Sony Interactive Entertainment for PlayStation 4, PlayStation 5 and Microsoft Windows.
-The series follows the adventures of Aloy, a young huntress in a world overrun by machines, who sets out to uncover her past.
+Horizon is a science fiction action role-playing game series developed by Guerrilla Games and published by Sony Interactive Entertainment for PlayStation 4, PlayStation 5, Microsoft Windows and Nintendo Switch.
+The series follows the adventures of Aloy, a young huntress living in a post-apocalyptic world overrun by zoomorphic robots.

-The series consists of two main games: Horizon Zero Dawn, Horizon Forbidden West, alongside a spin-off VR title Horizon Call of the Mountain.
-A live-action television series based on the games is in the works by PlayStation Productions for Netflix.
+The series consists of two main games: Horizon Zero Dawn and Horizon Forbidden West, alongside two spin-off titles: the VR title Horizon Call of the Mountain, and a Lego-themed title, Lego Horizon Adventures.
+As of 9 May 2023, the franchise has sold over 32 million units worldwide.

 Plot

-The story is set in a post-apocalyptic United States, between the states of Colorado, Wyoming, Utah, California and Nevada in the 31st century.
+The story is set in a post-apocalyptic United States, between the states of Colorado, Wyoming, Utah, California, and Nevada in the 31st century.
 Humans live in scattered, primitive tribes with varying levels of technological development.
 Their technologically advanced predecessors are remembered as the "Old Ones".
 Large robotic creatures, known as "machines", dominate the Earth.
 For the most part, they peacefully coexist with humans, who occasionally hunt them for parts.
 A phenomenon known as the "Derangement" has caused machines to become more aggressive towards humans, and larger and deadlier machines have begun to appear.
-There are four tribes that are prominently featured: the Nora, the Banuk, the Carja and the Oseram.
+There are four tribes that are prominently featured: the Nora, the Banuk, the Carja, and the Oseram.
 The Nora are fierce hunter-gatherers who live in the mountains and worship nature as the "All-Mother".
 The Carja are desert-dwelling city builders who worship the Sun.
 The Banuk consists of wandering clans made up of hunters and shamans who live in snowy mountains and worship the machines and their "songs".
 The Oseram are tinkerers and salvagers known for their metalworking, brewing, and talent as warriors.